FeiLiuEM/pdf2markdown/README.md

 # pdf2markdown

 A tool which can transfer pdf to markdown file.
 This project is based on [e2m](https://github.com/wisupai/e2m).
+The engine is `marker`.
+It uses local computation.
+The RAM comsumption is usually more than 5Gb.

 ## How to use it